 Consider utilizing your telemedicine benefit for non-complex medical conditions.
 Download the LiveHealth online mobile app (Anthem participants) or the Virtual Visits mobile app (UHC participants) for convenient access to telemedicine visits.

-More information is available under Resources.
+More information is available on the Resources page at effinghamschoolsbenefits.com/resources.

 How to complete your State Health Benefit Plan (SHBP) Enrollment through the ADP Portal.